 Now with a great new name, here is our Top Ten List of ways to make your Annual Celebration (and annual meeting) successful!

-- Update and Educate.
-As members arrive and check in, use the opportunity to verify association records and to gather and update email addresses for future communication.
+Update and Educate.
+As members arrive and check-in, use the opportunity to verify association records and to gather and update email addresses for future communication.
 This is also an opportunity to provide a copy of the association’s documents to owners who may not have them.
-While you could have a few paper copies available, consider loading all important community documents onto USB flash drives for a few dollars each.
-Better yet, brand the drives with association’s logo.
+While you could have a few paper copies available, consider loading all-important community documents onto USB flash drives for a few dollars each.
+Better yet, brand the drives with the association’s logo.
 Don’t have a logo?
 Create one now.

-- Sign in and Sign up.
-Use the social time as an opportunity to pitch members to join your committees and the opportunity to volunteer in an area where they have interest.
+Sign in and Sign up.
+Use the social time as an opportunity to pitch members to join your committees and the opportunity to volunteer in an area where they have an interest.

 Bottom Line – Bringing owners together to meet their neighbors can only strengthen the community and make it a better place to live!
 Good luck!